Question:

 This is due to two primary factors:

-• Changes in the brain — Drugs interfere with the way the neurons in our brains send, receive, and process information.
+Changes in the brain — Drugs interfere with the way the neurons in our brains send, receive, and process information.
 After a while, the brain’s ability to manufacture and release dopamine while sober declines.
+Over time, the brain reduces the number of dopamine receptors due to overstimulation from addictive drugs, resulting in decreased sensitivity.
 This can lead the person to seek more of the drug to feel “normal.”
+The basal ganglia is over-activated by drugs, producing a “high” stronger than natural rewards.

 The risk of addiction and how fast someone becomes addicted varies by drug.
 It also depends on environmental and genetic factors about the person.